 The small business instant asset write-off scheme, first announced in 2015 as a short-term incentive for small businesses to invest in plant and equipment items for improving productivity, has been extended every year since.
 With the threshold originally set at $20,000, it meant that small businesses could instantly deduct eligible asset purchases as an immediate expense item rather than getting the deduction by depreciating the value of the asset in the accounts over time.

 While some small business owners have become aware of the scheme and may now take advantage of the extension and threshold increases to $25,000 and $30,000 during the 2018-2019 financial year, there are indications that many small business owners haven’t claimed any instant write-offs yet, and a large number of business owners are still unaware of the scheme.

 According to an article featured on the Smart Company business news website, research undertaken by American Express indicated that 47% of small businesses had never heard of the small business instant asset write-off scheme, and 52% of those who were aware of it hadn’t claimed anything.
 Fewer than 350,000 businesses claimed an eligible purchase under the program in 2016-17, according to the cited ATO statistics, and the average amount claimed was $11,000, well short of the maximum threshold for the 2016-2017 financial year.

 How to claim a small business instant asset write-off under the scheme

-With the scheme extended until 30 June 2020, and the threshold increased to $25,000, conditions remain favourable for small business owners to consider investing in new plant and equipment or assets aimed at improving business productivity.
+With the scheme extended until 30 June 2020, and the threshold increased to $25,000/$30,000 during the financial year 2018-2019, conditions remain favourable for small business owners to consider investing in new plant and equipment or assets aimed at improving business productivity.
 If you’re unsure about what types of assets might qualify as eligible under the scheme, or how to proceed with a claim, talk to us.
 Billings + Ellis can give you advice that’s specific to your small business needs and circumstances.